-To run the ZephyrOS on the VexRiscv CPU, it is necessary to prepare the bitstream for the FPGA on a Digilent Arty A7-35 Board.
+To run the ZephyrOS on the VexRiscv CPU, it is necessary to prepare the bitstream for the FPGA on a Digilent Arty A7-35 Board or SDI-MIPI Video Converter.
 This can be achieved using the Zephyr on LiteX VexRiscv reference platform.
 You can also use the official LiteX SoC Builder.

 Using this platform ensures that all registers addresses are in the proper place.
 All drivers were tested using this platform.
-In order to generate the bitstream for the Digilent Arty A7-35 Board, proceed with the following instruction:
+In order to generate the bitstream, proceed with the following instruction:

 Clone the repository and update all submodules: